Gloucestershire Northern Senior League

 The Gloucestershire Northern Senior League is a football competition based in England founded in 1922.
 The league is affiliated to the Gloucestershire County FA.
-It has two divisions, Division One and Division Two, with Division One sitting at level 12 of the English football league system.
+It has two divisions, Division One and Division Two.
 This league is a feeder to the Gloucestershire County League.
 The Cheltenham League, Stroud and District League and North Gloucestershire League are feeders to the GNSL.

-In the 2018–19 season, Sharpness won the Division One title, while Woolaston were top of Division Two.

 History

 The league was formed in 1922 and the founder members included Cheltenham Town, Gloucester City and Forest Green Rovers.

 A number of clubs in the NSL have played in the Gloucestershire County League or higher but have dropped back into lower tier football.
 Notable clubs include: